cskr/pubsub/README.md

     go get github.com/cskr/pubsub

-This repository contains tagged releases.
-Please use a dependency manager like [dep](https://golang.github.io/dep/) to pin a version for production use.
+This repository is a go module and contains tagged releases.
+Please pin a version for production use.

 ## License